 Are you unfamiliar with the culture of the Tanzanian people?
 Read on to get a quick primer so that you can appreciate the country more on your next visit (and stay out of trouble).

 1. Culinary Customs

-In Tanzania, all special events and occasions require the preparation of huge, family-sized platters of food, like pilau, which is a local dish made up of potatoes, meat, and spiced rice.
+All special events and occasions of Tanzanian People require the preparation of huge, family-sized platters of food, like pilau, which is a local dish made up of potatoes, meat, and spiced rice.
 The cooks for these meals always cook a ton of food since it’s considered very embarrassingly and shameful for guests to leave dinner hungry.

 Alcohol is also an important—and oftentimes incredibly symbolic—part of these ceremonies.
 Local spirits and beers, derived from rice, corn, bananas sorghum, and honey are served along with these large meals.
 There are religions in Tanzania that forbid alcohol, however.

 Konyagi, gin-like alcohol, is brewed at a commercial scale in Tanzania, as are a variety of local soft drinks and beers.
 Some beers produced in neighboring countries—like Burundi’s Primus beer, for example—are popular as well.

 For Tanzanian People, The staple starches for these big meals vary from region to region.
 The Northwest part of the country like plantains, the Southwest part of the country likes Ugali, and the folks on the coast prefer rice.

 These staple carbs are unique to each part of the country and are accompanied by a beef, fish, chicken, goat, or mutton stew.
 Alternatively, you might also get fried chunks of meat alongside several different types of condiments and vegetables, like sukuma wiki pumpkin, sweet potatoes, or beans.